Ke-2333/SIR/README.md

 SIR with Python.ipynb: Python codes

-bigmacindex.xlsx: datset in order according to the textbook (data in the sheet2)
+bigmacindex.xlsx: dataset in order according to the textbook (data in the sheet2)